List of The Grudge characters: Peter Kirk

 Peter Kirk (portrayed by Bill Pullman) was a lecturer at one of Tokyo's universities and Kayako's infatuation.
-When he went to the Saeki house, he found out about Kayako's obsession over him, and he finds the family dead.
+When he went to the Saeki house, he found out about Kayako's obsession over him, and he found the family dead.
 The next day, in front of his wife Maria and in the early morning, he commits suicide by jumping off of his balcony.
 Whether or not he was possessed by the curse is unknown.

+He is the American counterpart of Shunsuke Kobayashi, a character from Ju-On: The Curse.